Bacon Cheddar Biscuits

 • Sharp cheddar cheese – Shred this at home for the best results.
 Pre-shredded cheese contains additives to help prevent it from sticking together, which can affect the final result.

-• Fresh chives – If you don’t have fresh chives on hand, dried work just as well.
+• Fresh chives – If you don’t have fresh chives on hand, dried ones work just as well.

 • Buttermilk – The tang of buttermilk with the sharp cheddar cheese and bacon is a near-perfect flavor combination!